 While this method need manual positioning and judging of the defects.
 Hence, a self-positioning, self-judging and self-restoring algorithm is proposed.

 Through the analysis of the long stripe defects, a phenomenon is found that the texture difference between damaged rows and adjacent lines are much larger than that between undamaged rows.
 Thus, we proposed a novel index parameter called ‘row gradient’ (denoted by RG) which present the sharpness of transition between two rows.
-The formula of RG is eq6:
+The formula of RG is eq6 （Eq.
+6 or Equation 6）:

 （6）

-Where x is the row of the image; n is the width of the image; p is the image matrix.
+where x is the row of the image; n is the width of the image; p is the image matrix.
 As the Figure 5 shown, the RG value of the damaged rows are prominently higher than others, and RG value of the rows above and under the damaged line are about half of damaged rows’.